Across the U.S., communities have aspirations to become more economically vibrant, equitable, and sustainable places.

 The Healthy Corridors project operates on both a national and a local level.

-Locally, four of ULI’s District Councils are engaged throughout the duration of the project and have identified a problematic corridor in their cities to focus on, referred to as Demonstration Corridors.
-Each Demonstration Corridor has formed a local leadership group of experts and is engaging other critical stakeholders in workshops that focus on the corridor and how the health of the people living along it can be improved through partnerships, collaboration, and on-the-ground changes.
+Locally, seven of ULI’s District Councils are engaged throughout the duration of the project and have identified a problematic corridor in their cities to focus on, referred to as Demonstration Corridors.
+Each of the eight Demonstration Corridors has formed a local leadership group of experts and is engaging other critical stakeholders conversations that focus on the corridor and how the health of the people living along it can be improved through partnerships, collaboration, and on-the-ground changes.

 A National Working Group of leading experts in land use, development, planning, health, community engagement, and design has been formed to oversee the project and the work in the Demonstration Corridors.
 Download bios of National Working Group members.

-Through this project, led by the Building Healthy Places Initiative and the Rose Center for Public Leadership, ULI will:
+Through this project, led by the Building Healthy Places Initiative and the Rose Center for Public Leadership, ULI is:

-- Develop and refine approaches for creating a holistically healthy corridor.
+- Developing and refining approaches for creating a holistically healthy corridor.

-- Identify approaches that work for spurring real change along the corridors.
+- Identifying approaches that work for spurring real change along the corridors.

-- Leverage new understanding among the ULI networks, nurturing and informing a community of practice around effective approaches to creating healthy corridors.
+- Leveraging new understanding among the ULI networks, nurturing and informing a community of practice around effective approaches to creating healthy corridors.

-- Disseminate lessons learned from demonstration corridors throughout the ULI networks.
+- Disseminating lessons learned from demonstration corridors throughout the ULI member and partner networks.